Analysis of fully discrete, quasi non-conforming approximations of evolution equations and applications: Introduction

-Certainly, the existence of projection operators $\Uppi_h^{\divo }$ and $\Uppi_h^Z$ satisfying Assumption \ref{proj} depends on the choice of $X_h$ and $Z_h$.
-It is shown in \cite{BF91}, \cite{GL01}, \cite{GS03} that $\Uppi_h^{\divo }$ exists for a variety of spaces $X_h$ and $Z_h$, which, e.g., include the Taylor-Hood, the conforming Crouzeix-Raviart, and the MINI element in dimension two and three.
-Projection operators $\Uppi_h^Z$ satisfying Assumption \ref{proj} (iii) are e.g. the Cl\'ement interpolation operator (cf.~\cite{clement}) and a version of the Scott-Zhang interpolation operator (cf.~\cite{zhang-scott}).
-The abstract assumptions allow for an easy extension of our results to other choices of $X_h$ and $Z_h$ in future works.

 \textbf{Plan of the paper:} In Section \ref{sec:2} we recall some basic definitions and results concerning the theory of pseudo-monotone operators and evolution equations.
 In Section \ref{sec:3} we introduce the concept of quasi non-conforming approximations.
-In Section \ref{sec:4} we introduce the quasi non-conforming Bochner pseudo-monotonicity, and give sufficient and easily verifiable conditions on families of operators such that the corresponding induced operator satisfies this concept.
+In Section \ref{sec:4} we introduce quasi non-conforming Bochner pseudo-monotonicity, and give sufficient and easily verifiable conditions on families of operators such that the corresponding induced operator satisfies this concept.
 In Section \ref{sec:5} we recall some basic facts about the Rothe scheme.
-In Section \ref{sec:6} we formulate the scheme of a fully discrete, quasi non-conforming approximation of an evolution equation, prove that this scheme is well-defined, i.e., the existence of iterates, that the corresponding family of piece-wise constant interpolants satisfies certain a-priori estimates and that there exist a diagonal subsequence which weakly converges to a weak solution of the corresponding evolution equation.
-In Section \ref{sec:7} we apply this approximation scheme on the unsteady $p$-Navier-Stokes equations.
-In Section \ref{sec:8} we present some numerical experiments.
+In Section \ref{sec:6} we formulate the scheme of a fully discrete, quasi non-conforming approximation of an evolution equation, prove that this scheme is well-defined, i.e., the existence of iterates, that the corresponding family of piece-wise constant interpolants satisfies certain a-priori estimates.
+Moreover, we formulate and prove the main result of this paper, Theorem \ref{5.17}, which shows the existence of a diagonal subsequence which weakly converges to a weak solution of the corresponding evolution equation.
+In Section \ref{sec:7} we apply this approximation scheme to two problems describing incompressible non-Newtonian fluid flow.
+In Section \ref{sec:8} we present some numerical experiments for one of the problems.